memorial

 Introduction to International Relations

-This course introduces some of main theoretical approaches to the study of international relations, including realism, liberalism, Marxism, feminism, and constructivism.
-We will review key concepts such as nationalism, balance of power, deterrence, sovereignty and collective goods.
-We will then apply these key terms and concepts to substantive areas of study in the IR field, such as international conflict and peace, international law and organizations, and international political economy.
+This course introduces some of the main theoretical approaches to the study of international relations, including relaism, liberalism, Marxism, feminism and constructivism.
+The course reviews key concepts such as nationalism, balance of power, deterrence, sovereignty and collective goods and applies them to substantive areas of study in the field, including international conflict and peace, international law and organizations and international political economy.

 Syllabus